evnbr/bindery/docs/docs.md

 ##### `Bindery.PageReference`
 Use PageReference to create a table of contents, index, endnotes, or anywhere you might otherwise use anchor links or in-page navigation on the web.
-- `selector` Which elements the rule should be applied to.
+- `selector:` Which elements the rule should be applied to.
-- `replace` A function that takes an element and a page range, and must return a new element.
+- `replace:` A function that takes an element and a page range, and must return a new element.
 By default, Bindery will simply insert the page range after the original element. `Optional`
-- `createTest` A function that takes your reference element and returns a test function.
+- `createTest:` A function that takes your reference element and returns a test function.
 The test function receives a page element, and should return true if the reference can be found.
-By default, the test function will look for the anchor tag of the reference element's `href` property. `Optional`
+By default, the test function will look for the anchor tag of the reference element's `href` property, which is useful for a table of contents.
+Use a custom function to create an index.

 #### Creating a Table of Contents
 A table of contents is a reference that points to a specific page.
 By default, PageReference will look for anchor links.
 To create a table of